Techmo2/CUDA-Accelerated-NBody-Simulation/README.md

 ```bash
 sudo apt-get update && sudo apt-get install nvidia-cuda-toolkit g++-6
 ```
-Once you have all the dependencies installed, ```cd``` to the project directory, and build the project by using:
+Once you have all the dependencies installed, build the project by using:
  ```bash
  ./build.sh
  ```